Tanker Ships and Their Types: Everything You Need to Know

 Definition and Purpose

-Wine and edible oil tankers are specialized vessels designed for the transportation of food-grade liquids, such as wine, vegetable oils, and other edible oils.
+Wine and edible oil tankers are specialized ships designed for the transportation of food-grade liquids, such as wine, vegetable oils, and other edible oils.
 These tankers are crucial for the global food supply chain, enabling the movement of large volumes of liquid food products across oceans while ensuring they remain uncontaminated and safe for consumption.

 Key Features